-1. BUSS - Very gentle 2:1 type ratio with Slow attack and fast release.
-1 - 4 dB of compression is usual for this compressor type.
-Very soft knee; Five or more dB of BUSS compression is hitting it hard!
+- Buss very gentle 2:1 type ratio with Slow attack and fast release.
+1 4 dB of compression is usual for this compressor type.
+Very soft knee; Five or more dB of Buss compression is hitting it hard! - G.P.
+General Purpose.
+A medium attack slow release type that sounds pretty invisible while able to maintain a consistent RMS level.
+The slow release will not pull things into your face unnaturally. - 3.
+Tracking Compressor when both top LED's are lit, an 1176 type compressor is enabled that is great for tracking instruments and vocals during the recording process or during mixdown. - 4.
+SPANK This is a radical limiter type compressor that was specifically designed to emulate the nice squeeze of the older SSL talkback compressors from the 70's & 80's.
+Quite a bit higher fidelity though, as you will notice.

-2. ELEVEN - ELEVEN replaces the old GP Ratio, and emulates the famous UREI 1176LN in 20:1, with the slowest attack, and fastest release.
-This 1176 setting has been used on countless hit records through the decades.
-Can be used gently or aggressively.

-3. TRACK Compressor - A Distressor type compressor is that's great for tracking instruments and vocals during the recording process or during mixdown.
-Mellower in ratio than ELEVEN.
-This compressor now has its own LED, as the original FATSO Jr used both the GP and the BUSS LEDs to indicate the TRACK Compressor, causing some people to think it was a combination of the BUSS & GP compressors, which it wasn't.

-4. SPANK - This is a radical limiter type compressor that was specifically designed to emulate the nice squeeze of the older SSL talkback compressors from the 70's & 80's.
-Quite a bit higher fidelity though.
-The SSL Talkback compressor was used on "In the Air Tonight" by Phil Collins on the drums.